 Cape Town Holidays

 A visit to Cape Town allows you to meet some of the country’s iconic heroes of Robben Island and learn about the country’s fascinating history not least the significantly important Bo-Kaap region.
-Undeniably one of the world’s most beautiful and cosmopolitan cities in the world, Cape Town has something for everyone.
-Imagine exploring endless beaches, a vibrant Waterfront, dynamic Greenmarket Square and creative city centre not to mention historically significant landmarks like Robben Island.
+Undeniably one of the world’s most beautiful and cosmopolitan cities in the world, Cape Town has something for everyone – endless beaches, a vibrant Waterfront, dynamic Greenmarket Square and creative city centre not to mention historically significant landmarks.

 Completely underestimated, Johannesburg is an outstanding and worthwhile destination for any South African safari holiday.
 This ‘City of Gold’ offers fantastic creative and cultural experiences with 40 art galleries, a host of cultural institutes and museums.